-If you want to send mass personalized emails with Gmail, you’ll need access to a Google mail merge extension that makes a mail merge in Gmail as simple, straightforward and hassle-free as possible.
+If you want to send mass personalized emails with Gmail, you’ll need access to a Google mail merge extension 1 makes a mail merge in Gmail as simple, straightforward and hassle-free as possible.

 GMass is just one of these extensions, using Gmail’s powerful email platform to send a large number of emails to your contact lists with the click of a button.

 But what exactly is GMass?
 Is it worth the money you’ll pay for the subscription?
-In this blog, we’re going to take a deep dive into the GMass extension, comparing it to other leading email marketing tools to help you make an informed decision about the best mail merge solution.
+In this blog, we’re going to take a deep dive into the GMass extension, comparing it to other Gmail marketing tools to help you make an informed decision about the best mail merge solution.

 What is GMass?

 Gmass is a mail merge extension for Gmail.
 It allows you to send multiple emails to a great number of people at the same time, including sequences of emails for marketing campaigns.